Snowballr provides financial education, not investment advice. Verify any advisor on FINRA BrokerCheck.

 • Continuous compounding: $40,552

-Monthly compounding captures 99.6% of the benefit of continuous compounding.
-The bigger lever is the rate, time, and contribution size — not the compounding frequency.
+Monthly captures 99.6% of the benefit of continuous compounding.
+The bigger lever is the rate, time, and contribution size — not compounding frequency.
+See our APY converter to convert any APR to its true APY.

 When to use monthly compounding vs other frequencies